ucbrise/flor/README.md

 python -m flor serve 0
 ```

-When the process is finished, you will be able to view the values for `device` and `accuracy` for historical executions, and they will continue to be logged in subsequent iterations.

 ```bash
 $ watch "sqlite3 ~/.flor/main.db -header 'select done, path, count(*) from replay group by done, path;'"